have compared rates and saved money over the last 24 hours

 Be a good customer: Pay your premiums on time or set up automatic payment arrangements with your insurer.
 Also, don’t make unnecessary claims.
 These may keep you in the high-risk pool and raise your premiums.
 If you can fix an issue on your own for little expense, it’s best to take care of it yourself.

 Consider a no-frills policy: Say you’ve bought a fixer-upper.
 If you can find an insurer who’s willing to sell you a very basic policy, you may be able to save money while you complete improvements to your property.
 A no-frills policy will include features such as repairing fire or storm damage.
-But it won’t pay for extras such as the costs of accommodations if some event forces you from the home8 (assuming you are able to live in it during the renovation).
+But it won’t pay for extras such as the costs of accommodations if some event forces you from your home.

 It’s also worth noting that no-frills is not a general solution to moderating high-risk premiums.
 It is a different type of policy and should be thought of simply as a potential alternative to a comprehensive policy.
 It may be useful in certain circumstances, such as the renovation scenario described above, but it may not be a strategy if your high-risk designation is due to other factors.
 Talk to your agent or broker.

-When insurers calculate your premium, they consider several factors.
+When insurers calculate the price for your high risk home insurance, they consider several factors.
 Here are some key variables.

 LowestRates.ca is also a handy source of information to help you understand the insurance industry, trends affecting its prices and what you can do to get the best deal available.